medplum/medplum-react-native-example/README.md

 ### Token exchange

 Now that we have a `code`, we can follow OAuth token exchange.
-Call `processCode` to exchange the `code` for an access token:
+Call `processCode` to exchange the `code` for an access token on web or make a post request to `oauth2/token`:

 ```js
 function handleCode(code) {
   medplum.processCode(code).then(setProfile);
 }
 ```

 `processCode` sets the access token in `MedplumClient` and returns the user's profile resource.